which-distro/os-release/fedora/README.md

 # Fedora Linux

-## How to differentiate various versions of Fedora
+## How to differentiate between various variants of Fedora

 > Through `VARIANT` and `VARIANT_ID`.